ivoqqq/less-know-places/README.md

 ```
 Vue JS CRUD app with Cloud Firestore

-This app stores information about future journeys.
-It provides the starting and ending destination with pictures from these destinations and what users expect to see or learn during the journey.
+This app stores information about places you might want to visit.

 Public part when user is not logged in.
-To view, create, edit or delete journeys, user have to be logged in first.
+To view, create, edit or delete places, user have to be logged in first.
 ```